-Some project types, such as Microsoft Fakes, are automatically excluded from analysis.
-To manually exclude a different type of project from the analysis, place the following in its .xxproj file.
+Some project types, such as Microsoft Fakes, are automatically excluded from the analysis.
+To manually exclude a different type of project from the analysis, place the following in its

 The Sonar Scanner for .NET requires your project to be built with MSBuild 14.0.
-We recommend installing Visual Studio 2015 update 3 or later on the analysis machine in order to benefit from the integration and features provided with the Visual Studio ecosystem (VSTest, MSTest unit tests, etc.).
+We recommend installing Visual Studio 2015 update 3 or later on the analysis machine to benefit from the integration and features of the Visual Studio ecosystem (VSTest, MSTest unit tests, etc.).